 Frequently asked questions

 Yes, you can cancel anytime from the Subscription tab in your account settings on the Perlego website.
 Your subscription will stay active until the end of your current billing period.
-Learn how to cancel your subscription.
+Learn how to cancel your subscription

 Perlego offers two plans: Essential and Complete

-• Essential is ideal for learners and professionals who enjoy exploring a wide range of subjects.
+- Essential is ideal for learners and professionals who enjoy exploring a wide range of subjects.
 Access the Essential Library with 800,000+ trusted titles and best-sellers across business, personal growth, and the humanities.
 Includes unlimited reading time and Standard Read Aloud voice.

-• Complete: Perfect for advanced learners and researchers needing full, unrestricted access.
-Unlock 1.4M+ books across hundreds of subjects, including academic and specialized titles.
+- Complete: Perfect for advanced learners and researchers needing full, unrestricted access.
+Unlock 1.5M+ books across hundreds of subjects, including academic and specialized titles.
 The Complete Plan also includes advanced features like Premium Read Aloud and Research Assistant.

 We are an online textbook subscription service, where you can get access to an entire online library for less than the price of a single book per month.
-With over 1 million books across 1000+ topics, we’ve got you covered!
-Learn more here.
+With over 1.5 million books across 990+ topics, we’ve got you covered!
+Learn about our mission

 Look out for the read-aloud symbol on your next book to see if you can listen to it.
 The read-aloud tool reads text aloud for you, highlighting the text as it is being read.
 You can pause it, speed it up and slow it down.
-Learn more here.
+Learn more about Read Aloud

 Yes!
-You can use the Perlego app on both iOS or Android devices to read anytime, anywhere — even offline.
+You can use the Perlego app on both iOS and Android devices to read anytime, anywhere — even offline.
 Perfect for commutes or when you’re on the go.

 Please note we cannot support devices running on iOS 13 and Android 7 or earlier.
-Learn more about using the app.
+Learn more about using the app

 Yes, you can access Politics of the Self by Richard W. McCormick in PDF and/or ePUB format, as well as other popular books in Literature & German Literary Criticism.
-We have over one million books available in our catalogue for you to explore.
+We have over 1.5 million books available in our catalogue for you to explore.